Zasilkovna/WooCommerce/ai-docs/reference/packetery-module-forms.md

 [VERIFY: src/Packetery/Module/Forms/ShippingClassFormFactory.php#createFromClassAndCarrier].

 packetery-module-forms holds 9 files, 1066 lines of logic and 37 public methods.
-The module writes the carrier settings to the WordPress option of that carrier, and every other value belongs to the module that asked for the form [VERIFY: src/Packetery/Module/Forms/CarrierFormFactory.php#updateOptions].
+The module writes the carrier settings to the WordPress option of that carrier [VERIFY: src/Packetery/Module/Forms/CarrierFormFactory.php#updateOptions], and it writes the switch of the diagnostic logging [VERIFY: src/Packetery/Module/Forms/DiagnosticsLoggingFormFactory.php#onFormSuccess].
+Every other value belongs to the module that asked for the form.

 > ⚠ add business context (elicitation)